davisjam/davisjam.github.io/_pages/research.md

 2. What should high-quality machine learning software look like? ([CSE'20 poster](), [arXiv'21 report](https://arxiv.org/abs/2107.00821))
    - I work with a [team of students](https://engineering.purdue.edu/VIP/teams/tensorflow) sponsored by Google's [TensorFlow Model Garden](https://blog.tensorflow.org/2020/03/introducing-model-garden-for-tensorflow-2.html) project.
      We are developing high-quality examples of machine learning software in TensorFlow, focused on problems in computer vision.
+3. What are the challenges and practices for the reuse of machine learning models? ([ESEC/FSE-IVR'22](/files/publications/MontesPeerapatanapokinSchultzGuoJiangDavis-ModelZoo-FSE22IVR.pdf))

-This research involves a collaboration with Yung-Hsiang Lu, George K. Thiruvathukal, and Neil Klingensmith, and is supported financially by:
+This research involves a collaboration with Drs.
+Yung-Hsiang Lu, George K. Thiruvathukal, and Neil Klingensmith, and is supported financially by:
 - NSF [#2107230](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2107230)
-- Gifts from Google
+- Google
+- Cisco

+### Engineering for safety and security in cyber- and cyber-physical systems

+*Specific projects:*

+1. How do software engineers think about machine learning and cybersecurity for IoT products? ([SERP4IOT'22](/files/publications/GopalakrishnaAnandayuvarajDettiBlandRahamanDavis-SWEngSecurityMLOnIoT.pdf))
+2. What are the characteristics of failures in IoT systems? ([ASE-NIER'22](/files/publications/AnandayuvarajDavis-RecurringFailuresInIoT-ASE22NIER.pdf))
+3. Are software engineering researchers consistent and coherent in their analysis of failures? ([ESEC/FSE-IVR'22](/files/publications/AmusuoSharmaRaoVincentDavis-SoftwareFailureAnalysis-FSE22IVR.pdf))

+This research involves collaborations with Drs.
+Aravind Machiry, Santiago Torres-Arias, and Sazzadur Rahaman, and is supported financially by:
+- Cisco
+- Rolls Royce

 ### Skilled practitioners through computing education

 Skilled engineering teams are one key to realizing high-quality computing systems.
 What kinds of training do computer engineers need?

-**Area #1: Intercultural intelligence**
+**Area #1: Teaching software engineering**

-Intercultural intelligence is one key to success in the engineering workforce.
-Engineering firms are full of folks from different cultures, with different perspectives and different beliefs.
-Engineering products are used by people all over the world.
-If an engineer cannot identify with the Other, they cannot realize their full potential &mdash; to their own detriment and that of human society.

-I collaborate with engineering education researchers to investigate ways to promote intercultural intelligence.
-Some of these collaborations involve study-abroad programs like Virginia Tech's [*Rising Sophomore Abroad Program*](https://enge.vt.edu/undergraduate/RSAP.html).
-However, studying abroad is expensive; to improve accessibility, I am also interested in ways to promote intercultural learning more locally.
+Many computer engineering students take on software engineering roles after graduation.
+I teach undergraduate and graduate Software Engineering courses at Purdue, and think about how best to prepare my students for the challenges of professional work?

 *Specific projects:*

-1. Study-abroad programs are sustained by faculty member involvement.
-These leaders constantly encounter the unexpected while abroad, perhaps decreasing their willingness to lead again.
-In what ways are those faculty members surprised (pleasantly and unpleasantly) by their experiences? ([JIEE'21](/files/publications/OzkanDavisDavisJamesMurziKnight-JIEE21.pdf)).
+1. If you could design a software engineering course from scratch to prepare students for modern agile software engineering, what would it look like? ([DREE'22](/files/publications/DavisAmusuoBushagour-ExperienceIn461.pdf))
+   - The paper describes a project-based learning approach to software engineering education, and reports on experiences in the Fall 2021 edition of the course.
+2. What kinds of intercultural issues might software engineers encounter in the engineering workforce?
+Engineering firms are full of folks from different cultures, with different perspectives and different beliefs. ([ACIEE'21](/files/publications/HornbrookDavis-InterculturalLearningModule-ACIEE2021.pdf)).
-2. An intercultural learning module for software engineers. ([ACIEE'21](/files/publications/HornbrookDavis-InterculturalLearningModule-ACIEE2021.pdf)).
+   - An intercultural learning module for software engineers.

 **Area #2: Teaching software testing**